Semi-supervised Inference: General Theory and Estimation of Means: Introduction

 In this paper, we focus on estimation and statistical inference for one of the simplest features, namely the population mean $\theta = \E Y$.
 No specific distributional or marginal assumptions relating $X$ and $Y$ are made.

-This inference of population mean under general semi-supervised learning framework has a variety of applications.
+This inference of population mean under a general semi-supervised learning framework has a variety of applications.
 We discuss the estimation of treatment effect (ATE) in Section \ref{sec.ATE} and a prototypical example involving survey data in Section \ref{sec.real_data}.
 It is noteworthy that for some other problems that do not at first look like mean estimation, one can recast them as mean estimation, possibly after an appropriate transformation.
 Examples include estimation of the variance of $Y$ or covariance between $Y$ and a given $X_i$.
-In work that builds on a portion of the present paper, \cite{azeriel2016semi} considers construction of linear predictors in semi-supervised learning settings.
+In work that builds on a portion of the present paper, \cite{azriel2016semi} considers construction of linear predictors in semi-supervised learning settings.

-To estimate $\theta = \E Y$, the most straight-forward estimator is the sample average $\bar{\Y}$.
-Surprisingly, as we show later, a simple least-squares-based estimator, which exploits the unknown association of $Y$ and $X$, outperforms $\bar{\Y}$.
+To estimate $\theta = \E Y$, the most straight-forward estimator is the sample average $\bar{\Y} := \frac{1}{n}\sum_{k=1}^n Y_k$.
+Surprisingly, as we show later, in the semi-supervised setting, a simple adjusted-least-squares estimator, which exploits the unknown association of $Y$ and $X$, outperforms $\bar{\Y}$.
 We first consider an ideal setting where there are infinitely many unlabeled samples, i.e., $m = \infty$.
 This is equivalent to the case of known marginal distribution $P_X$.
 We refer to this case as {\bf ideal semi-supervised inference}.
 In this case, our proposed estimator is